Best Angle Grinders for Hard-to-Reach Areas

 How We Chose These Grinders

-This compact DEWALT cordless grinder gives you the freedom to work where the cord can’t reach.
-You get brushless motor longevity, a paddle switch you can handle easily in tight spots, and a kickback brake that adds a layer of protection when a wheel binds.
+This compact DEWALT cordless grinder gives you the freedom to work where a cord would snag, drag, or limit your angle.
+You get brushless motor efficiency, a paddle switch that is easy to control in tighter positions, and a kickback brake that adds a layer of protection when a wheel binds.

 What People Say